Why This Matters

 This is a small, one-time change and can be implemented with a CNAME or NS delegation.

-Option A — CNAME (Simplest)
+Option A — CNAME (Simplest self-hosted)

 IT adds a CNAME record: